6 days in off-season Disko Bay incl. Ilulissat, UNESCO Icefjord and settlement visit

 Greenland Tours recommends to disable data roaming prior to arrival to avoid high costs and to use WiFi options at the accommodations instead.

-In some cases we might need to contact you while you are already travelling in Greenland, for instance when a departure time of an activity has changed due to weather circumstances.
+In some cases, we may need to contact you while you are travelling in Greenland, for example if an activity schedule changes due to weather conditions.
 If we can not reach you by calling, we will either send you an e-mail or a text message on your mobile phone with all necessary details.
 Another way is to have information forwarded to you by your accommodation's reception staff.
-If you need our assistance, please call us on +49 30 364 283 620.

 There are various types of accommodation in Greenland including hotels, guesthouses, hostels as well as bed & breakfast places at local homes.
 The style is usually nordic - simple, minimal and functional with clean lines.
 If you join a sailing expedition or take the coastal ferry 'Sarfaq Ittuk' you will be accommodated in cabins or couchette/berth.